10 Things You Didn’t Know About Rotorua!

 When she finally reached Mokoia Island, she arrived naked and had to hide in one of the island’s hot springs to cover herself.
 To continue her clever plan, she tricked Tutanekai’s servant and sent him back to his master with a message.
 When Tutanekai found out, he rushed to the island, where the lovers were finally reunited.
 Their passionate and defiant love story has become a symbol of romance and fate, making Mokoia Island a cherished part of Māori heritage.

-So, as you admire the stunning views of Lake Rotorua, you’re standing in the heart of a natural wonder and a legendary love story that has stood the test of time.
+So, as you admire the stunning views of Lake Rotorua, you’re standing in the heart of a natural wonder and a legendary love story that has stood the test of time. just one of the 10 things about Rotorua that make this destination truly unforgettable.

 Today, Mokoia Island is a sanctuary for endangered birds and wildlife.